pau-lo/Live-Sketch-Using-Webcam/README.md

 Generating a live sketch using OpenCV through video capturing.

-This is a program that will use your computer camera to converted to a live sketch.
+This program will use your computer camera and then will convert your video to a live sketch.

 Try it out.